-Data expressed in absolute values: number of persons (population: active, inactive, employed, unemployed (number of unemployed people), discouraged persons, etc.) are presented in thousands of persons.
+Data expressed in absolute values: number of persons (labour force, employment, unemployment, persons outside the labour force etc.) are presented in thousands of persons.

-Indicators on rate of: activity, employment, underemployment, unemployment, inactivity, as well as the growth rates are expressed in percentage (%).
+Indicators on rates of: labour force participation (or activity), employment, underemployment, unemployment, inactivity, as well as the growth rates are expressed in percentage (%).